 The literature listing must be written using a standard technical formatting scheme (such as in Physical Review Letters, e.g., Authors, Journal name, volume, pages, year).
-However, because this is a student paper and for a class, be sure to include the title of the sources and avoid abbreviations for the journal title.
-For each source, include at least ONE sentence that describes what you expect this source.
+However, because this is a student paper be sure to include the Title of the articles and sources, and avoid abbreviations for the journal title.

+In the primary literature listing, For each source, include at least ONE sentence that describes what you expect from this source.
 This is to demonstrate that you have started scanning (reading) the literature.